Apposite245/ComfyUI-MiniMax-H3-Turbo/README.md

 Start from the **official MiniMax-H3 workflow** (t2v or i2v) and make two changes:

-1. Insert **MiniMax-H3 Turbo LoRA** between the model loader and the sampler (`... → Load Diffusion Model → MiniMax-H3 Turbo LoRA → SamplerCustomAdvanced`),
+1. Insert **MiniMax-H3 Turbo LoRA** between the model loader and the Scheduler (`... → Load Diffusion Model → MiniMax-H3 Turbo LoRA → BasicScheduler`),
    and pick the turbo `.safetensors`.
 2. Replace the sampler feeding `SamplerCustomAdvanced` with **MiniMax-H3 Turbo Sampler (4-step)**, and set the scheduler node to **4 steps**